The Night to be Much Observed is not manmade, but a commanded tradition, an instruction straight out of the pages of Scripture to bring honor to God.

 The Bible tells us that, far from being the unconcerned and inattentive Creator that the Deists envisioned, God is intimately involved in His universe.

 How involved in man's affairs is God?
-Is He merely reactive, or does He actively participate—even cause events and circumstances?
-John Ritenbaugh argues that God is the Prime Mover in our lives and in world events.
+Is He merely reactive, or does He actively participate—even cause events and circumstances, particularly in the church?

-God's sovereignty seems to imply that prayer is a fruitless exercise—that God has everything already planned.
-John Ritenbaugh explains, however, that we must change our ideas about the function of prayer: It is not to change God's mind but ours!
+God's sovereignty seems to imply that prayer is pointless.
+Yet the function of prayer is not to change God's mind, but ours!

 We may be going through a period of hopelessness, but must believe that all things work together for those who believe and are called for His purpose.

 Prayer is not a dictating to a reluctant God, but a demonstration of our attitude of dependence and need.
 It is a means to get into harmony with God's will.

 Israel was to keep the Night to Be Much Observed as a night of watching—of watchful vigil—to commemorate the reason they were able to leave Egypt so easily.

 Many believe that God is unable to look on sin, yet many scriptures show that God's eyes run to and fro through the earth, observing the evil and the good.